Madeline1315/Madeline1315/README.md

 ## Hi there 👋
+👋 Hi there!
+I'm Maddy, a sophomore at Miami University majoring in Software Engineering.
+🔭 I’m currently working on a **baking website project** that uses React.js for the frontend and Spring Boot with MySQL for the backend.
+🌱 I’m currently learning more about **full-stack development**, **Spring Boot**, and **database integration**.
+👯 I’m looking to collaborate on projects involving **web development**, **AI solutions**, or anything that solves real-world problems creatively!
+📫 Reach me at lobdell421@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/madeline-lobdell/)

 <!--
 **Madeline1315/Madeline1315** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.